raspberrypilearning/tweeting-babbage/worksheet.md

         twitter.update_status(status=message)
     ```

+    This uses the API's `update_status()` function to send a text tweet containing the text "Hello world!".

-    We'll also add an instruction at the end to run the `main()` method when the script is called directly:
+1. We'll also add an instruction at the end to run the `main()` method when the script is called directly:

     ```python
     if __name__ == '__main__':
         main()
     ```

-1. Your code should now look like this:
+    Your code should now look like this:

     ```python
     from twython import Twython